Draughon–Miller Central Texas Regional Airport: Previous airline service

-The first airline flights were operated by Pioneer Airlines with twin engine Douglas DC-3 prop aircraft in 1947.
+The first airline flights were operated by Pioneer Air Lines with twin engine Douglas DC-3 prop aircraft in 1947.
 Pioneer was then acquired by and merged into Continental Airlines which in 1955 was operating daily DC-3 service with a multi-stop routing of Midland, TX/Odessa, TX – Big Spring, TX – Snyder, TX – Abilene, TX – Breckenridge, TX – Fort Worth – Dallas Love Field – Waco, TX – Temple – College Station, TX – Houston Hobby Airport.
 In 1963, Continental operated its last DC-3 flight from the airport.
 Trans-Texas Airways (TTa) DC-3s served Temple from 1956 to 1959 and then resumed service when Continental pulled out.
 In 1968, Trans-Texas was operating nine flights a day from the airport all with Convair 600 turboprops with nonstop service to San Antonio (with two flights a day), College Station and Waco as well as direct service to Dallas Love Field (with five flights a day), Houston Hobby Airport (with three flights a day), Corpus Christi, Harlingen, TX, McAllen, TX and Victoria, TX.
 By 1970, TTa had changed its name to Texas International which in turn continued to serve Temple with Convair 600 turboprops until 1976.
 The Official Airline Guide (OAG) lists two airlines serving Temple in 1976: Texas International with direct one stop Convair 600 service flown twice a day from Dallas/Fort Worth (DFW) via a stop in Waco and commuter air carrier Rio Airways also with direct one stop service from Dallas/Fort Worth via Waco with seven flights a day flown with small Beechcraft 99 turboprop aircraft.
 By 1979, Rio Airways was operating six nonstop flights a day from Dallas/Fort Worth with Beechcraft 99 aircraft and by 1981 Rio was operating nine direct one stop flights a day from DFW via Waco with de Havilland Canada DHC-6 Twin Otter commuter turboprops.
 Rio Airways then became a Delta Connection air carrier operating code sharing flights for Delta Air Lines which had begun operating a hub at the Dallas/Fort Worth International Airport (DFW) and in 1985 was operating five flights a day from Dallas/Fort Worth with Beechcraft 99 and Beechcraft 1900C commuter propjets.
 However, by 1987 Rio had ceased operations and had gone out of business, and there were no longer any airline flights between the airport and Dallas/Fort Worth.

 The airport currently does not have any scheduled airline passenger service.

 Facilities

 The airport covers 922 acres (373 ha) at an elevation of 682 feet (208 m).
-It has two asphalt runways: 15/33 is 7,000 by 150 feet (2,134 x 46 m) and 2/20 is 4,740 by 100 feet (1,445 x 30 m).
+It has two asphalt runways: 16/34 is 7,000 by 150 feet (2,134 x 46 m) and 3/21 is 4,740 by 100 feet (1,445 x 30 m).

-In the year ending May 31, 2010 the airport had 48,276 aircraft operations, average 132 per day: 85% general aviation and 15% military.
-227 aircraft were then based at the airport: 65% military, 31% single-engine, 2% multi-engine, 2% jet, and <1% helicopter.
+In the year ending June 9, 2023, the airport had 41,124 aircraft operations, average 113 per day: 81% general aviation and 18% military.
+267 aircraft were then based at the airport: 147 military, 89 single-engine, 11 multi-engine, 10 jet, 9 helicopter, and 1 glider.